provenance-io/provenance/x/marker/spec/03_messages.md

 ## Msg/TransferRequest

-TODO[1388]: Update Msg/TransferRequest.

 Transfer Request defines the Msg/Transfer request type.
-A transfer request is used to transfer coin between two accounts for `RESTRICTED_COIN` type markers that have `send_enabled=false` configured with the `bank` module and thus can not be sent using a normal `send_coin` operation.
-A transfer request requires a signature from an account with the transfer permission as well as approval from the account the funds will be withdrawn from.
+A transfer request is used to transfer coin between two accounts for `RESTRICTED_COIN` type markers.
+Such markers have `send_enabled=false` configured with the `x/bank` module, and thus cannot be sent using a normal `MsgSend` operation.
+A transfer request requires a signature from an account with `TRANSFER` access.
+If force transfer is not enabled for the marker, the source account must have granted the admin permission (via `authz`) to do the transfer.
+If force transfer is allowed for the marker, the source account does not need to approve of the transfer.

-NOTE: the withdraw approval has been suspended pending integration with the `auth` module.
-See [Issue #262](https://github.com/provenance-io/provenance/issues/262)

 +++ https://github.com/provenance-io/provenance/blob/0b005ca855eb0dcda86a87d585e8a021c87d985d/proto/provenance/marker/v1/tx.proto#L171-L177